Sabina Spielrein: Death

 Spielrein and her daughters survived the first German invasion of Rostov-on-Don in November 1941, which was repelled by the Red Army.
 However, in July 1942, the German army reoccupied the city.
 Spielrein and her two daughters, aged 29 and 16, were murdered by an SS death squad, Einsatzgruppe D, in Zmievskaya Balka, or "Snake Ravine" near Rostov-on-Don, together with 27,000 mostly Jewish victims.
-Although most of the members of the Spielrein family were murdered in the Holocaust, the wives and children of her brothers all survived, and there are currently around 14 of their descendants living in Russia, Canada, the United States and Israel.
+Although most of the members of the Spielrein family were murdered in the Holocaust, the wives and children of her brothers all survived, and as of 2014 about 14 of their descendants were living in Russia, Canada, and the United States.

 Legacy

 Despite her closeness to the central figures of both psychoanalysis and developmental psychology in the first part of the twentieth century, Spielrein was more or less forgotten in Western Europe after her departure for Moscow in 1923.
 Her tragic murder in the Holocaust compounded this erasure.
-The publication in 1974, of the correspondence between Freud and Jung, followed by the discovery of her personal papers and publication of some of them from the 1980s onwards, made her name quite widely known.
+The 1974 publication of the correspondence between Freud and Jung, followed by the discovery of her personal papers and publication of some of them from the 1980s onwards, made her name quite widely known.
 However, it led to her identification in popular culture as an erotic sideshow in the lives of the two men.
 Within the world of psychoanalysis, Spielrein is usually given no more than a footnote, for her conception of the sexual drive as containing both an instinct of destruction and an instinct of transformation, hence anticipating both Freud's "death drive" and Jung's views on "transformation";

 Regardless of the questionable relationship with Jung, something positive and very useful to psychotherapy was born from it.
 Jung's correspondence to Freud about his relationship with Spielrein inspired Freud's concepts of transference and countertransference.

 In recent years, however, Spielrein has been increasingly recognized as a significant thinker in her own right, influencing not only Jung, Freud and Melanie Klein, but also later psychologists including Jean Piaget, Alexander Luria and Lev Vygotsky.
 Spielrein's work has also been influential in several areas such as: gender roles, love, the importance of intuition in women, the unconscious, dream interpretation, sexuality and sexual urges, libido, sublimation, transference, linguistics and language development in children.

 Etkind's research in Russia in the 1990s shows that she did not "disappear" after leaving Western Europe, but continued as an active clinician and researcher.
 The publication in 2003 of a selection of essays about her under the title Sabina Spielrein, Forgotten Pioneer of Psychoanalysis has stimulated interest in her as an original thinker.
 The first scholarly biography of her in German, by Sabine Richebächer, places her relationship with Jung in its proper context of a lifelong career of involvement with psychoanalysis and psychology.